protopopov1122/8SMC1/docs/install.md

 cmake .. -G"NMake Makefiles"
 cmake --build .
 ```
-* For MinGW - you may build statically linked binaries by adding -DMINGW_STATIC_LINKAGE=ON to cmake flags
+* For MinGW - you may build statically linked binaries by adding -DMINGW_STATIC_LINKAGE=ON to CMake flags
 Then you will receive completely dependency-free binaries(assuming you compiled wxWidgets with 'RUNTIME_LIBS=static')
 ```bash
 cmake .. -G"MinGW Makefiles"
 cmake --build . -- -jN    # N - parallel job count
 ```

-Then you can generate installer by executing 'cpack' command(if you have NSIS installed).
+Then you can generate installer by executing 'cpack' command( if you have NSIS installed).

 ##### Linux
 Make sure that you installed build tools, cmake and wxWidgets library, Lua and Selene sources.
 Then you can build this way: